Master of Science in School Counseling

 School Counselors are the heart of the school community.
 They are the consummate jugglers of the many educational needs of children.
 In one day a counselor may juggle hall duty, a suicidal crisis, teacher parent conferences, conflict mediation training, and developmental guidance lessons in classrooms.
 The goal of counseling is to help children at all levels to develop to their full potential.
 If you have tremendous energy, a true love of children, and a big heart, school counseling is the profession for you.

 The American Counseling Association reports that school counseling increases the student’s ability to concentrate, study, and learn.
 Students who attend schools with counseling programs make better grades.
 Research consistently illustrates that children with prosocial skills do better academically, and that is why ASCA has developed a proactive developmental focus.
 Implemented at St. Thomas, including a traumatic informed approach, St. Thomas Guidance candidates will not only have the skills to provide individual and group counseling, but they are equipped to develop comprehensive school based programs that address essential academic, personal/social and career and occupational skills.
 Our graduates strive for cultural competence, create, and advocate for trauma sensitive schools.

-The M.S. in Guidance and Counseling program is designed to prepare students for school counseling positions in public and private elementary, middle, and secondary schools.
+The M.S. in School Counseling program is designed to prepare students for school counseling positions in public and private elementary, middle, and secondary schools.
 Candidates apply for Certification exams delivered by the Florida State Department of Education and upon successful completion of all requirements, are employable in k-12 public and private schools in the State of Florida.

-CPS 730 Psychology of Learning and Personality Theory
+CPS 730 Theories of Personality and Therapy

 This course is an overview of the theoretical models of personality development and their associated clinical approaches.
 Theories in this course include: Primary theoretical orientations of psychotherapeutic orientations of psychotherapists and will explore emerging models.
 Students read, apply and demonstrate the various approaches to client issues.